muellerjohannes/muellerjohannes.github.io/_pages/publications.md

 author_profile: true
 ---

 My research interests lie at the intersection of machine learning and applied mathematics.
-This includes the study of the representational capacity of neural networks, their connection to differential equations which are manifold as well as many other exciting topics.
+This includes the study of the representational capacity of neural networks, their various connections to differential equations as well as many other exciting topics.
 Here is a list of publications, preprints, poster presentations and my thesis.
 See also my [Google Scholar](https://scholar.google.de/citations?user=Wfww-P8AAAAJ&hl=en) profile page.

 **Poster presentations**